WinSSHTerm/WinSSHTerm/README.md

 ### Changelog

+2.17.0
+* Copy Files: New option to use WinSCP's native tunneling feature (File->Preferences->Copy Files->Global Settings)
+* Copy Files: By default, WinSCP's option to "Optimize connection buffer size" is now disabled
+* Connection groups are now listed in the "Cons" menu

 2.16.0
 * Re-attaching the terminal window now possible (new Option under File->Preferences->General)
 * Cluster Mode: new option to set another SSH user (Cluster Mode->Open as user)